jelena-rota/capstone-project/README.md

 **Exploratory data analysis**

-The raw dataset from the data preparation notebook was loaded in the 1st section.
+The raw dataset from the data preparation notebook was loaded into the exploratory data analysis notebook.

-In the 2nd section data was prepared for the analysis by dealing with missing values, inconsistencies and outliers, relationships (NO, NO2 and NOx), distribution of features, integer encoding (day name, rain duration) and by adding time features (hour, month).
+Dataset was prepared for the analysis by dealing with missing values, inconsistencies and outliers, relationships (NO, NO2 and NOx), distribution of features, integer encoding (day name, rain duration) and by adding time features (hour, month).

-In the 3rd section, cycles, temporal dependencies, autocorrelation, stationarity and relationships were investigated.
+Then, cycles, temporal dependencies, autocorrelation, stationarity and relationships were investigated.

 In the end, dataset was prepared for the modeling by applying cyclical encoding, adding lagged features, applying log transformation and sample split.